18F/18f.gsa.gov/_about/index.md

 In 2016, 18F became part of the [Technology Transformation Services](https://www.gsa.gov/tts) (TTS), which also includes the Presidential Innovation Fellows program, the Office of Acquisitions, the [Office of Products and Programs](https://www.gsa.gov/portal/content/124174), and the [IT Modernization Centers of Excellence](https://coe.gsa.gov/).

-In 2017, TTS became part of GSA's existing [Federal Acqusition Service](https://www.gsa.gov/about-us/organization/federal-acquisition-service).
+In 2017, TTS became part of GSA's existing [Federal Acquisition Service](https://www.gsa.gov/about-us/organization/federal-acquisition-service).

 **What does 18F mean?**